PostHog/posthog.com/contents/apps/amazon-kinesis/docs.md

 ### Who created this app?

-We'd like to thank community member [Emanuele Capparelli](https://github.com/kappa90) for his work creating this app.
+We'd like to thank PostHog team member [Emanuele Capparelli](https://github.com/kappa90) for his work creating this app.
 Thank you, Emanuele!

+### Who maintains this app?

+This app is maintained by the community.
+If you have issues with the app not functioning as intended, please [raise a bug report on the repo](https://github.com/posthog/posthog-kinesis-plugin) to let us know!

 ### What if I have feedback on this app?